-A change of career may have to be considered if it isn’t possible to avoid contact with the substance in the workplace.
 If you are believed to have a work-related contact allergy, it’s a good idea to have your doctor inform your employer’s liability insurance.
 The insurance will cover certain costs, like the costs of protective measures, if the allergy is recognized as being work-related.

 Biedermann T, Heppt W, Renz H, Röcken M (Ed).
 Allergologie.
 Berlin: Springer; 2016.

 Deutsche Kontaktallergie-Gruppe (DKG).
 Leitlinie Kontaktekzem (S1-Leitlinie).
 AWMF-Registernr.: 013-055.
 August 2018.

 Diepgen TL, Ofenloch RF, Bruze M, Bertuccio P, Cazzaniga S, Coenraads PJ et al. Prevalence of contact allergy in the general population in different European regions.
 Br J Dermatol 2016; 174(2): 319-329.